junxit/us-congress-bills-110/bill.md

 - **(b)** *Sense of Congress* It is the sense of Congress that—
   - **(1)** charitable organizations are an indispensable part of American society, but these organizations can only fulfill their important roles by maintaining the trust of the American public;
   - **(2)** trust is fostered by effective governance and transparency, which are the principal goals of the recommendations of the Board of Governors in the Governance Report and this Act;
-  - **(3)** Federal and State action play an important role in ensuring effective governance and transparency by setting standards, rooting out violations, and informing the public; and
+  - **(3)** Federal and State action play an important role in ensuring effective governance and transparency by setting standards, rooting out violations, and informing the public;
-  - **(4)** while The American National Red Cross is and will remain a federally chartered instrumentality of the United States, and it has the rights and obligations consistent with that status, The American National Red Cross nevertheless should maintain appropriate communications with State regulators of charitable organizations and should cooperate with them as appropriate in specific matters as they arise from time to time.
+  - **(4)** while The American National Red Cross is and will remain a Federally chartered instrumentality of the United States, and it has the rights and obligations consistent with that status, The American National Red Cross nevertheless should maintain appropriate communications with State regulators of charitable organizations and should cooperate with them as appropriate in specific matters as they arise from time to time; and
+  - **(5)** while The American National Red Cross is and will remain a Federally chartered instrumentality of the United States, and it has the rights and obligations consistent with that status, The American National Red Cross nevertheless should maintain appropriate communications and collaborations with local, community, and faith-based non-profit organizations, including those organizations that work within minority communities.

 ## § 3.
 Organization

 Section 300101 of title 36, United States Code, is amended—

-- **(1)** in subsection (a), by inserting “a federally chartered instrumentality of the United States and” before “a body corporate and politic”; and
+- **(1)** in subsection (a), by inserting “a Federally chartered instrumentality of the United States and” before “a body corporate and politic”; and
 - **(2)** in subsection (b), by inserting at the end the following new sentence: “The corporation may conduct its business and affairs, and otherwise hold itself out, as the “American Red Cross” in any jurisdiction.”.

 ## § 4.
 Purposes